 Sajo District is comprised of Saga City, Tosu and Yoshinogari.
 As the capital and most populous city of Saga Prefecture, Saga City is the hub and has many amenities.
 Saga boasts shopping centers, dining, nightlife, government services, and a host of events and tourist attractions.
 Travelers can easily access other parts of the prefecture and Kyushu via JR Saga Station and the adjacent Saga Bus Center.
 The local regional airport also offers regular flights to destinations both domestic and international.

 (Find out more in detail about Tosu, Yoshinogari and the surrounding area on the old Sanshin page.)

-- Six prefectural ALTs live in the Northern part of the city and work at area high schools, including those in Ogi, Kanzaki, and Taku.
+- Six prefectural ALTs live in the Northern part of Saga city and work at area high schools, including those in Ogi, Kanzaki, and Taku.

 - Three prefectural CIRs live in Saga City and work for the Saga Prefectural Government.
-One is American, one is Chinese, and one is Korean.
+One is Dutch, one is Vietnamese, and one is Korean.

 - One city CIR lives in Saga City and works for the Saga City Government.